 This is one of two stunning open-air markets in the city and features beautiful iron latticework and cast iron pillars, which can be viewed around the interior.
 The basilica-esque exterior is equally impressive and range of shops and eateries make a good location for a relaxing walk.

 This is also known as The Assumption of Our Lady of Valencia.
 The mainly Gothic architecture of the cathedral and the fact that it is said to house the Holy Grail, make for a rather interesting visit.
 One of the highlights, and if you’re ok with heights, is to climb the spiral stairs to the viewing deck and gaze out across Valencia’s rooftops.
 Beware of sitting on the bell tower as it does ring every so often.
 It went off as I was relaxing in the sun and took a few years off my life.
 Made my ears ring for a good while afterwards, too…

 |The amazing interior|

 |Incredible views from the top of the Cathedral…if you can cope with the steps!|

 We spent a lazy afternoon drinking beer and catching rays at El Cabanyal in the city.
 However, there’s also Las Malvarossa Beach, and both are within fairly easy reach of the city centre.
 The pace is slow and it’s a great way to unwind in between sightseeing.

-This is a very popular drink in the city and is made up of a mixture of ground almonds, tiger nuts, sesame seeds and rice.
-It might not sound that appealing, but it’s rather lovely.
+Horchata is such popular drink in the city.
+Made of a mixture of ground almonds, tiger nuts, sesame seeds and rice, it might not sound appealing, but it’s really good.
 It was so lovely that kept me away from wine for, like, a whole hour.
 We enjoyed a glass or two while watching a street entertainer eating fire at the square near the Cathedral.
 We hoped that he might have a couple once he’d finished as his throat must’ve been killing him.

 |Enjoy a horchata at a beautiful Valencian bar.|